MicrosoftDocs/fabric-docs/docs/data-activator/data-activator-trigger-power-automate-flows.md

 ## Create a custom action

-A custom action is a reusable action template that you can use in multiple rules within an activator items.
+A custom action is a reusable action template that you can use in multiple rules within an activator item.
 Creating a custom action requires familiarity with Power Automate.
 However, once you create a custom action, other Data Activator users can use the action in any rule, without requiring any knowledge of Power Automate.

 A custom action defines how to call a specific external system from a rule using a flow.
 It defines a set of *input fields* to pass from your rules to the flow, so that the flow can call the external system.
 For example, suppose you want to define a custom action that adds a task to [Microsoft To Do](https://to-do.office.com/tasks/).
 The input fields for such an action might be *Task name*.
 This custom action would link to a flow that uses a Microsoft To Do connector to create the task on your behalf.

 ### Name your action and add input fields

-To create a custom action, select **Custom action** from the Home tab or select **New custom action** in the Action type drop down from your rule definition pane.
+To create a custom action, select **Custom action** from the Home tab or select **New custom action** in the Action type drop-down from your rule definition pane.

 Then, give your action a name such as *Add a To Do task* and define the input fields (such as _Task name_).

 :::image type="content" source="media/data-activator-detection-conditions/data-activator-detection-condition-05.png" alt-text="Screenshot of creating a Data Activator new custom action.":::

 The next step is to define your flow in Power Automate.
-Select **Copy** to copy the connection string, then choose **Open flow builder****.** Data Activator takes you to Power Automate so that you can define the flow.
+Select **Copy** to copy the connection string, then choose **Open flow builder**.
+Data Activator takes you to Power Automate so that you can define the flow.

 ### Define your flow